ibm-cloud-docs/containers/cs_clusters.md

     </tr>
     <tr>
     <td><code>--subnet-id <em>&lt;subnet_ID&gt;</em></code></td>
     <td>Enter the ID of the VPC subnet that you created earlier.
-When you create a VPC on Classic cluster from the CLI, you can initially create your cluster in one zone with one subnet only.
+When you create a VPC cluster from the CLI, you can initially create your cluster in one zone with one subnet only.
 To create a multizone cluster, [add more zones](/docs/containers?topic=containers-add_workers) with the subnets that you created earlier to your cluster after the cluster is created.
 To list the IDs of your subnets, run <code> ibmcloud ks subnets --provider vpc-classic --vpc-id &lt,VPC_ID&gt; --zone &lt;subnet_zone&gt; </code>.  </td>
     </tr>
     <tr>
     <td><code>--flavor <em>&lt;worker_flavor&gt;</em></code></td>
     <td>Enter the worker node flavor that you want to use.
 The flavor determines the amount of virtual CPU, memory, and disk space that is set up in each worker node and made available to your apps.
-Worker nodes in VPC on Classic clusters can be created as virtual machines on shared infrastructure only.
+VPC Gen 1 worker nodes can be created as virtual machines on shared infrastructure only.
 Bare metal or software-defined storage machines are not supported.
 For more information, see [Planning your worker node setup](/docs/containers?topic=containers-planning_worker_nodes).
 To view available flavors, first list available VPC zones with <code>ibmcloud ks zone ls --provider vpc-classic</code>, and then use the zone to list supported flavors by running <code>ibmcloud ks flavors --zone &lt;VPC_zone&gt;</code>.
 After you create your cluster, you can add different flavors by adding a worker node or worker pool to the cluster.</td>
     </tr>
     <tr>
     <td><code>--kube-version <em>&lt;major.minor.patch&gt;</em></code></td>
     <td>The Kubernetes version for the cluster master node.
 This value is optional.
 When the version is not specified, the cluster is created with the default supported Kubernetes version.
 To see available versions, run <code>ibmcloud ks versions</code>.
- Note that VPC on Classic clusters are supported for Kubernetes versions 1.15 and later only.</td>
+ Note that VPC clusters are supported for Kubernetes versions 1.15 and later only.</td>
     </tr>
     <tr>
     <td><code>--provider <em>&lt;vpc-classic&gt;</em></code></td>
     <td>Enter the generation of {{site.data.keyword.cloud_notm}} infrastructure that you want to use.
-To create a VPC on Classic cluster, you must enter <strong>vpc-classic</strong>.</td>
+To create a VPC Generation 1 compute cluster, you must enter <strong>vpc-classic</strong>.</td>
     </tr>
     <tr>
     <td><code>--workers <em>&lt;number&gt;</em></code></td>